-Lewis, a Republican, was the representative for Kentucky’s 2nd congressional district from 1993 to 2008.
+Lewis was the representative for Kentucky’s 2nd congressional district and was a Republican.
+He served from 1993 to 2008.

-Each dot in the chart below was a member of the House of Representatives in 2008.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Lewis is shown as a purple triangle. (analysis methodology)
+Lewis is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2008 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Lewis sponsored bills primarily in these issue areas:

 From May 1994 to Dec 2008, Lewis missed 169 of 9,346 roll call votes, which is 1.8%.
 This is better than the median of 3.1% among the lifetime records of representatives serving in Dec 2008.
-ProPublica has tracked 9 explanations for these missed votes.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including: